-- 24. When acting as nominee, the insolvency practitioner should have procedures in place to ensure that: - a) the debtor has had, or receives, the appropriate advice in relation to an IVA.
-This should be confirmed in writing if the insolvency practitioner or his firm has not done so before; - b) the nominee is able to report objectively whether or not, in the nominee's judgement: - the debtor's financial position is materially different from that contained in the proposal, explaining the extent to which the information has been verified; - ii. the IVA is manifestly unfair; and - iii. the IVA has a reasonable prospect of being approved and implemented; - the debtor's consent is sought on any modifications to the proposal put forward by the creditors, and the debtor understands the impact of the modifications on the implementation of the IVA and its viability.
-This should include the preparation of revised comparative outcome statements showing the effects of the modifications if agreement to them will change the outcome; - where any conflicting modifications are proposed, the prevailing adaptations, i.e. those agreed by debtor and supported by a 75% majority of creditors, are identified and recorded by the insolvency practitioner; and - e) in the absence of consent, the IVA cannot proceed in a modified form.
-The debtor's consent should be recorded.
+- 45.24.
+When acting as nominee, the insolvency practitioner should have procedures in place to ensure that: - a) the debtor has had, or receives, the appropriate advice in relation to an IVA.
+This should be confirmed in writing if the insolvency practitioner or his firm has not done so before: - b) the nominee is able to report objectively whether or not, in the nominee's judgement: - (i)i. the debtor's financial position is materially different from that contained in the proposal, explaining the extent to which the information has been verified; - (ii) ii. the IVA is manifestly unfair; and - (iii) iii. the IVA has a reasonable prospect of being approved and implemented. - c) the debtor's consent is sought on any modifications to the proposal put forward by the creditors, and the debtor understands the impact of the modifications on the implementation of the IVA and its viability; This should include the preparation of revised comparative outcome statements showing the effects of the modifications if agreement to them will change the outcome; - d) where a modification is adopted any conflicting modifications are proposed, the prevailing adaptations, i.e. those agreed by debtor and supported by a 75% majority of creditors, are identified and recorded by the insolvency practitioner must ensure that consent is obtained from the debtor and, if appropriate, the creditors; and - e) in the absence of consent, the IVA cannot proceed. in a modified form.
+The debtor's consent must bould be recorded.